 Track 2 is designed for refugees who wish to focus on improving their public speaking, presentation, and writing skills.
-As with Track 1, refugees in Track 2 receive one-on-one coaching from a native English-speaking mentor.
+Refugees in Track 2 receive one-on-one coaching from a fluent English-speaking mentor.

 CHECKLIST for Track 2